huggingface/blog/rwkv.md

 ### RWKV attention formulation

-The model architecture is totally similar to the classic transformer based models (i.e. an embedding layer, multiple identical layers, layer normalization, and a Language Modeling head to predict the next token).
-The only difference is on the attention layer, which is totally different from the traditional transformer-based models.
+The model architecture is very similar to classic transformer-based models (i.e. an embedding layer, multiple identical layers, layer normalization, and a Causal Language Modeling head to predict the next token).
+The only difference is on the attention layer, which is completely different from the traditional transformer-based models.

 For more details, we suggest reader to deeply read the formulation of the attention layer that is explained in details in [this blogpost](https://johanwind.github.io/2023/03/23/rwkv_details.html).